isomerpages/jointpoly-ace/_about-us/About the Academy.md

 JP-AcE takes guidance from the <strong>Joint Polytechnic Committee to Enhance Teaching & Learning (JP-CETL) Steering Committee </strong> and works closely with the polytechnics and other stakeholders.

-Information on JP-CETL and on the polytechnic sector in Singapore is provided below.
+Information on JP-CETL is provided below.

 #### ABOUT THE JOINT-POLYTECHNIC COMMITTEE TO ENHANCE TEACHING & LEARNING (JP-CETL)